 Furthermore, there is a growing recognition of the value of leadership wisdom – knowing which style to adopt in different circumstances.
 Employers and recruiters now use a variety of Situational Judgement Tests to assess this ability.
 It is a rapidly expanding area of psychometric testing which influences hiring decisions for key leadership roles.

-Good leaders use a range of styles for different situations, retaining and releasing control of the decision making based on the individual task in hand.
+Good leaders use a range of styles for different situations, retaining and releasing control of the decision-making based on the individual task at hand.
 But our years of work and research into this subject show that there are relatively few who do this well.

 You can test your leadership style using the Leadership Judgement Indicator – a unique situational judgement exercise designed to assess your preferred styles and help your development in this important area.